MicrosoftDocs/ATADocs/ATPDocs/deploy/onboard-unified-sensor.md

 7. Domain Controllers onboarded to Defender for Endpoint (for this current preview), these servers should also not be onboarded to Defender for Identity with the existing agent.
 8. Configuration of auditing is required for Defender for Identity detections; this is covered in detail in the section below: Defender for Identity Auditing configuration.
 The Defender for Identity PowerShell module can be used to help in this configuration.

+## Onboard to Defender for Endpoint

 Defender for Endpoint onboarding
 For this stage of our private preview, we require Domain Controllers to be onboarded to Defender for Endpoint.
 For more detailed information on onboarding servers to Defender for Endpoint please see this link: Defender for Endpoint onboarding Windows Server | Microsoft Learn

+## Configure Defender for Identity auditing

 Defender for Identity Auditing configuration
 Microsoft Defender for Identity detections rely on specific Windows Event log entries to enhance detections and provide extra information on the users who performed specific actions, such as NTLM logons and security group modifications.
 Full details on the auditing configuration requirements can be found here: Configure audit policies for Windows event logs - Microsoft Defender for Identity | Microsoft Learn